MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 New-RetentionCompliancePolicy -Name "Marketing Department" -Enabled $true -SharePointLocation https://contoso.sharepoint.com -RetainCloudAttachment $true -Comment "Regulatory compliance for Marketing Dept."
 ```

-This example creates a new cloud attachment policy named Marketing Department with the specified details.
+This example creates a new auto-apply label policy targeted to cloud attachments named Marketing Department with the specified details.

+The next step is to use the New-RetentionComplianceRule cmdlet to add a retention label to the retention label policy.

 ## PARAMETERS